The CORDEX project

 The Rossby Centre has been an active contributor and driver of CORDEX related dynamical downscaling since 2010 through coordination of international regional modelling activities and production of regional climate simulations over various CORDEX domains.

 The figure above provides an overview of the number of simulations we have completed in each domain with a total of 115.
 In the Europe and Middle East-North Africa (MENA) domains simulations have been completed at both 0.44 degree and 0.11 degree resolution.
-For more information and examples of the Rossby Centre simulations please download the Rossby Centre CORDEX 2013 poster, which you can find on the right of this page.
+For more information and examples of the Rossby Centre simulations please download the Rossby Centre CORDEX 2013 poster.

 How to obtain the data